Mina (Italian singer)

-Mina Anna Mazzini (by marriage Quaini on the Swiss civil registry; born 25 March 1940), known mononymously as Mina, is an Italian singer and actress.
-She was a staple of television variety shows and a dominant figure in Italian pop and rock and roll music from the 1950s to the mid-1970s, known for her three-octave vocal range, the agility of her soprano voice, and her image as an emancipated woman.
+Mina Anna Mazzini (by marriage Quaini on the Swiss civil registry; born 25 March 1940), known mononymously as Mina, is an Italian singer and former actress.
+She was a staple of television variety shows and a dominant figure in Italian pop and rock and roll music from the late 1950s to the mid-1970s, known for her three-octave vocal range, the agility of her soprano voice, and her image as an emancipated woman.

-In performance, Mina combined several modern styles with traditional Italian melodies and swing music, which made her the most versatile pop singer in Italian music.
-With over 150 million records sold worldwide, she is the best-selling Italian musical artist tied with Adriano Celentano, who she has collaborated with in the past, as well as one of the best-selling music artists of all time.
+In performance, Mina combined several modern styles with traditional Italian melodies and swing music, which made her one of the most versatile pop singers in Italian music.
+With over 150 million records sold worldwide, she is the best-selling Italian musical artist as well as one of the best-selling music artists of all time.
 Mina dominated the country's charts for 15 years and reached an unsurpassed level of popularity.
 She has scored 79 albums and 71 singles on the Italian charts.

 Mina's TV appearances in 1959 were the first for a female rock and roll singer in Italy.
-Her loud syncopated singing earned her the nickname "Queen of Screamers".
-The public also labelled her the "Tigress of Cremona" for her wild gestures and body shakes.
+Her loud, syncopated singing earned her the nickname "Queen of Screamers".
+The public also labelled her the "Tigress of Cremona", after her hometown and her wild gestures and body shakes.
 When she turned to light pop tunes, Mina's chart-toppers in West Germany in 1962 and Japan in 1964 earned her the title of the best international artist in these countries.
-Mina's more refined sensual manner was introduced in 1960 with Gino Paoli's ballad "This World We Love In", which charted on the Billboard Hot 100 in 1961.
+Mina's more refined sensual manner was introduced in 1960 with Gino Paoli's ballad "Il cielo in una stanza", which charted on the Billboard Hot 100 in 1961 as "This World We Love In".